inferno-framework/davinci-us-drug-formulary-test-kit/lib/davinci_us_drug_formulary_test_kit/igs/package_supersede/README.md

-This capability statement overwrites the original with the following:
+This capability statement supersedes the original with the following:

 ``` json
 "searchInclude": [